PatrickSUDO/paihan-markdown-cv/index.md

 **_Junior Software Engineer_**

-- Developed bot helping employee tracking their working hour with Spring Boot.
-- Enhanced the features and user experience of the Golden Algo System, which produces ground truth labels for image and video data in the field of autonomous driving.
-Associated technology stack: Scala, Scala.js, Akka-http, Elasticsearch, Elastic4s
+- Enhanced the features and user experience of the Autonomous Driving Labeling System, which streams the video data and produces ground truth labels for further manual editing and validation.
+Associated technology stack: **Scala**, **Scala.js**, **Akka**, **Elasticsearch**, **Elastic4s**
+- Migrated the infrastructure to **Azure Kubernetes Service**, implementing automation deployment pipelines, network policies, private endpoints, and monitoring metrics.
+- Initiated a data ingest service to allocate machine learning jobs in the pipeline with **Argo Workflow**.

 ### **University College Dublin**  `Sep 2020 - Dec 2020`